Chimoney/chimoney-community-projects/README.md

 For more resources and information, visit our [website](https://chimoney.io/) and [documentation](https://chimoney.readme.io/reference/introduction).

-We can't wait to see your contributions to Hacktoberfest 2023!
+We can't wait to see your contributions to Chimoney!

 Happy coding! 🚀

-## Thanking all Awesome Contributors :heart:
+## Thanking all Awesome Contributors ❤️

 ![Contributors](https://contrib.rocks/image?repo=Chimoney/chimoney-community-projects)